Jayanthi Kuru-Utumpala: Career

 Kuru-Utumpala joined Bishop's College in 1984 for her primary education and also pursued her secondary education at the same school until 1998.
 After finishing her schooling, she joined the Sri Lanka Foundation Institute in 1999 to pursue a diploma in journalism and communication.
 She joined the Miranda House of the Delhi University in 2000 and obtained her BA degree in English literature in 2003.
 She also completed the military style 28-day Basic Course in Mountaineering and the 28-day Advanced Course in Mountaineering from the Himalayan Mountaineering Institute in 2003 and 2004 respectively.
 She obtained a post graduate diploma in 2007 in women's studies from the University of Colombo.

 Kuru-Utumpala won a scholarship to study at the University of Sussex in UK and obtained her Master of Arts degree in gender studies in 2009.
-She performed research on women's rights while pursuing her higher studies and has also has given motivational speeches aimed at empowering schoolgirls.
+She performed research on women's rights while pursuing her higher studies and has also given motivational speeches aimed at empowering schoolgirls.
 Since 2003, she has been a key member of Sri Lanka's women's movement, as well as a part of Women and Media Collective.
 She served as a specialist in gender and sexuality at Care International Sri Lanka in April 2015.
 In 2016, she was appointed as the first goodwill ambassador for women's rights in Sri Lanka by the then Minister of Women's Affairs, Chandrani Bandara Jayasinghe.

 In 2017, she wrote about her own personal experience of receiving a rare public platform to challenge gender stereotypes in an article titled "After Everest: can mountaineering tackle gender myths in Sri Lanka?"

-As part of her feminist activism, together with two other colleagues, she recently co-created Delete Nothing - an online platform aimed at documenting technology related violence in Sri Lanka.
+As part of her feminist activism, together with two other colleagues, she recently co-created Delete Nothing - an online platform aimed at documenting technology-related violence in Sri Lanka.

 Kuru-Utumpala teamed up with Johann Peries in 2011 and has worked with him in several successful expeditions, including summitting Adam's Peak, Island Peak in 2012, Mount Kilimanjaro in 2014, and her historic summit of Mount Everest in 2016.
 As an avid rock climber, she has also been rock climbing in Paarl Rocks in Stellenbosch, South Africa, Arneles Mendoza in Argentina, the Pyrenees in Spain, Saxony Switzerland in Germany, in addition to climbing at her local crag at ClimbLanka in Horana.
 In February 2019, Kuru-Utumpala and Peries officially signed as brand ambassadors of the Hatton National Bank.